Brazilian Official Who Met Trump Last Weekend Tests Positive For Coronavirus

 "There is currently no indication to test patients without symptoms, and only people with prolonged close exposure to confirmed positive cases should self-quarantine," Grisham said.

-Florida Sen. Rick Scott said Thursday that he has decided to self-quarantine due to possible contact with Wajngarten.
-He said that "while I do not believe I interacted with the infected person, that individual was in the same room as me."
+Florida Sen. Rick Scott said Thursday that he has decided to self-quarantine because of possible contact with Wajngarten.
+He said, "While I do not believe I interacted with the infected person, that individual was in the same room as me."
 Scott added that he is "feeling healthy and not experiencing any symptoms at this time."

 Bolsonaro's office said Thursday that its medical services are "taking all necessary preventative measures" to keep the president and his staff healthy.
 It said that Wajngarten is under home quarantine.